Nancy Makri

 Research Interests

-Theoretical quantum dynamics of condensed phase processes, with applications to tunneling and coherence phenomena, proton and electron transfer reactions in solution and biological systems, and excitation energy transfer in molecular aggregates.
+Theoretical quantum dynamics of condensed phase processes, with applications to tunneling and coherence phenomena, charge transfer in solution and biological systems, excitation energy transfer in molecular aggregates and coupled spin dynamics.

 Professional Information

 The central goal of our research is to advance the theoretical understanding of quantum mechanical processes in large molecules and the condensed phase.
 Unless severe approximations are introduced, direct solution of the Schrödinger equation is feasible only for relatively small molecules, as it requires computational effort that increases exponentially with the number of particles.
-We develop new theoretical descriptions and simulation methods based on the real-time path integral formulation of quantum dynamics and apply them to investigate tunneling and coherence phenomena, proton and electron transfer reactions in solution and biological systems, and energy transfer in molecular aggregates.
+We develop numerically exact, fully quantum mechanical real-time path integral methods and apply them to investigate tunneling and coherence phenomena, charge and energy transfer, and spin dynamics in solution, biological molecules and molecular aggregates.

 Honors & Awards